Madubhashana/Omobio-Test/README.md

 $ composer run server
 ```

-Again open another terminal window at the same location (root folder) and run following line to start the client at port 3000:
+Again open another terminal window at the same location and run following line to start the client at port 3000:

 ```sh
 $ composer run client